Debby Ellis Writing Center

 Jessie Pyatt

 Hi!
-My name is Jessie, and I am a sophomore majoring in biology and minoring in animal studies.
-I currently participate in cheerleading here at Southwestern and am a proud member of our EQUIP scholars.
+My name is Jessie, and I am a junior majoring in biology and minoring in animal studies.
+I am the head captain of our cheerleading squad here at Southwestern, a proud member of our EQUIP scholars, and have recently studied abroad in Australia.

 I grew up in a small, traditional town in Southern Illinois.
 As a female, I found it difficult to express myself, my opinions, and even factual information in a way that people would hear, notice, and consider because of the old-fashioned mindset that most citizens in my hometown have, including many of my family members.
 Throughout my academic career, writing became an outlet where I could express myself clearly, and in an impactful way.
 Writing has opened many doors for me, and I know it will continue to.